Dr. Theodore W. Sudia, US National Park Service (1925 - 2015)

 An anonymous non-government website, NPSHistory.com, has very helpfully provided us with archived versions the Institute for domestic Tranquility, including most issues of his self-edited publication We the People: Letters of the Institute for domestic Tranquility (Sept 1986 - Sept 1993) for your reading enjoyment.

-[I would have gone about this project much differently, but this is Ted's bio, so I'll present my version elsewhere.]
+[I would have gone about this project much differently, but this is Ted's bio, so I'll present my version elsewhere.
+I'm also considering writing an AI-assisted counterfactual novella in which his ideas succeed and become the basis of a new Social Contract with Nature.]

 = = = = =